 5) Try to have fun with the volume – As management, it can be difficult to keep morale high during an increase in ticket volume.
 That’s why it’s important to set obtainable objectives with tangible goals for your team.
 For example, set a goal that if your team can close a certain number of tickets in the morning that you’ll order in lunch.
 Or keep an eye on positive feedback throughout the day and reward the top agent with a cash bonus.
 There are lots of choices here that apply to different customer support environments, so be creative!
 Your team will thank you and feel appreciated after a hard day of work.

 In short, successfully handling an increase in ticket volume is all about technology, efficiency, and motivation.
 Choose the right customer support technology that lets you solve tickets faster while also being more efficient with how and when you solve them.
 It’s also important to remember the human component of these sometimes stressful situations and try to lighten the mood.
-Being prepared in several different ways is the best strategy for handling these scenarios with an increased ticket volume.
+Being prepared in several different ways is the best strategy for scaling customer support ticket volume increases.